Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 27- Bundt Pan Homemade Bird Feeder

-This idea will show you how to make a bird feeder out of a Bundt cake pan.
+This idea will show you how to make a bird feeder by Kellyelko out of a Bundt cake pan.
 So easy and inexpensive, it’s a great way to recycle an unused cake pan.
 Easy to create and hang, easy to fill and clean, nothing hard or costly about this homemade bird feeder.
 If you have more than one Bundt cake pan, transform it into a bird feeder for a friend.

 Bundt Pan Homemade Bird Feeder